washingtonstateuniversity/WSUWP-Build-Plugins-Public/tinymce-advanced/readme.txt

 Best is to install directly from WordPress.
 If manual installation is required, please make sure that the plugin files are in a folder named "tinymce-advanced" (not two nested folders) in the WordPress plugins folder, usually "wp-content/plugins".

 == Changelog ==

+= 5.0.1 =
+* Fixed importing of backed-up settings.
+* Updated the FAQ section in the readme.

 = 5.0.0 =
 * Added several new buttons to the rich-text toolbar in the Block Editor.